SungHoHong2/Leetcode-Experiment/medium/Cheapest_Flights_Within_K_Stops/README.md

         # create a priority queue
         # append information of the starting point (price, stops, city) to the heap
         # loop until the heap depletes
-            # get the information of the current city from the heap
+            # get the information of the city that accumulated the cheapest price
-            # return the price if the current city is the destiation
+            # return the price if the current city is the destination
             # if there are still number of stops left
                 # iterate the neighbors of the current city
                     # append the next city to the heap